orsenthil/senthil.learntosolveit.com-deploy/posts/2004/05/15/clause-foldoc-entry.md

 **logic**

-A logical formula in conjunctive normal form, which has the schema
+A logical formula in {{% wikipedia article="Conjunctive normal form" %}}, which has the schema

 `p1 ^ ...^ pm => q1 V ...
 V qn.`